Ziwe (talk show)

 Ziwe is an American satirical late-night talk show hosted and executive produced by comedian Ziwe Fumudoh based in New York City.
 The show premiered on May 9, 2021, on Showtime.

 In April 2023, Showtime cancelled the series after two seasons.

+The premise of the show was to interview celebrities who pride themselves on being progressive and overtly challenging them and their belief systems.